prescientmoon/solar-conflux/typescript/translucid/README.md

 # Translucid
-A simple node library to bind files to requests
+A simple node.js library to bind files to requests

 # Get started:

-First you need to insall the package:
+First you need to install the package:
 ```
 npm install translucid --save
 ```